Drivers and Containerization Platforms

 Prerequisites

-Make sure you have completed the steps in the AWS guide or Bare-Metal Servers guide.
+Make sure you have completed the steps in one of the following platform guides:

 Note on Different Linux Distributions

-This guide will contain instructions that should be adaptable for many Linux distributions, but are specific to Ubuntu and RHEL.
+This guide will contain instructions that should be adaptable for many Linux distributions, but are specific to one of our recommended distributions.
 You will see comments above the commands and sections when there is a distribution-specific action.
 If there are no comments or headers above a set of instructions, it should work cross-platform.

 Update System Package Manager